IRIB TV2: After 1979

 Following the Islamic Revolution of 1979, IRIB took over NIRT's operations and the educational output and expertise from the former second NIRT network was carried over to its replacement.
 In the 1980s, TV2 carried three to five daily hours of educational content and two daily hours of cultural content.

 In 2009, it was repositioned as a channel for children and families.

-IRIB TV2 has discontinued on June 23, 2025 in Africa.

-IRIB TV2 has Relaunched on September 25, 2025 in Africa, After 3 months of shutdown.